Call4Cloud | MMP-C | Autopilot | Device Preparation

 7. What now?

-I have provided you with the background information about what could have happened on the device but still, there are a lot of pieces of the puzzle missing.
-One thing is for sure, something happened to a lot of devices more than a year ago that caused the device to end up in the state I showed you above.
+I have provided you with the background information about what could have happened on the device, but still, a lot of pieces of the puzzle are missing.
+One thing is for sure: Something happened to a lot of devices more than a year ago that caused them to end up in the state I showed you above.

-Wouldnt it be nice that we also got another column we could add to our device blade in Intune?
+Wouldn’t it be nice if we also had another column we could add to our device blade in Intune?
 So that besides the Expiration date of the Management Certificate, we would also detect if there were issues with it?

-So my question to everyone who is reading this and experienced the same issue is, please leave me a message because we still need to find the root cause of this issue.
-Luckily we can fix it or prevent it but still… we want to know what happened!
-I will keep you posted when we find out what happened
+So my question to everyone who is reading this and has experienced the same issue is, please leave me a message because we still need to find the root cause.
+Luckily, we can fix it or prevent it, but we still want to know what happened!
+I will keep you posted when we find out what happened.

 Conclusion

-Even now when we are nearing the end of 2023, we could still be dealing with management certificate issues.
-Hopefully, this blog showed you again how to detect them and how to prevent the Intune management certificate issues from happening.
+Even now, as we near the end of 2023, we could still be dealing with management certificate issues.
+Hopefully, this blog has shown you again how to detect them and how to prevent Intune management certificate issues from happening.

 2 thoughts on “SslClientCertReference Without a Cause